jshiv/RocketpoolExitArbitrage/README.md

 ```

+---

+## Running the CLI tool on an external machine

+If you prefer not to run the CLI tool on your validator machine or if you are an Allnodes user, you can execute the tool on an external machine.
+Follow these steps:

+1. **Set Up the External Machine**:
+    - Ensure that the external machine meets the [requirements](#requirements) listed above, including having Go installed and access to a Web3 provider.
+This can be the smartnode client; make sure the eth1 config is set accordingly.
+    - Follow the [Installation](#installation) steps to clone the repository and build the binary on the external machine.

+2. **Run the CLI Tool**:
+    - Use the `--minipool`/`--minipools` flag to specify the minipools to be distributed.
+    - Use the `--rpc` flag to specify the RPC endpoint of your Web3 provider.
+    - Use the `--node-private-key` flag to provide the private key for the node address used as the caller.
+    - Example command:
+    ```bash
+    ./distribute --rpc="your_rpc_url" --node-private-key="your_private_key" --minipools="0xABC123...,0xDEF456..."
+    ```

+By following these steps, you can safely run the CLI tool on an external machine, ensuring that your validator machine remains secure and isolated from potential risks associated with running additional software.
+While the tool has access to the node operator hot wallet, this address should not contain a lot of ETH.
+Therfor the risk is minimal.

+---

 ## Bundle Status Logging

 When using the `--debug` option, the tool provides detailed updates about the bundle status.
 For example, the output could look like this: